Maintaining Honors Status

 To maintain honors status, students need to maintain a 3.4 cumulative GPA (3.3 immediately after freshmen year)

 During the freshmen and sophomore years, students will need to take an average of three honors courses per year.
 This course requirement can be met with stand alone honors, honors- embedded, 500-level, or graduate-level courses.
+The Core honors Seminar counts as one of the curses.

 On the Marion campus, honors students are expected to complete a Senior Honors Thesis.
 When completing the thesis, students work closely with a faculty member to complete an independent research project that allows the student to graduate “with honors distinction in [major field].”
 Because Honors requirements differ among colleges and departments, students work with their faculty advisor in their major to design their Honors program.
 During their junior year, students should begin to engage in faculty research labs to identify potential topics and mentors.
 To complete the senior honors thesis, students will complete a minimum of 4 semester credit hours of 4999H research credit in the relevant discipline.
 This usually starts in the spring of junior year.